zpx2022/pytorch_federated_learning_differential_privacy/README.md

      * **`FedProx` is sensitive to noise**: `FedProx`'s performance degrades most significantly after the introduction of noise, and its accuracy drops to `96.43%` when `Noise=0.1`.
 This may be because its proximal terms designed to constrain local updates "clash" with the random noise injected by LDP, which in turn exacerbates the instability of training.
      * **`FedNova` is the most unstable**: Although `FedNova` has the strongest baseline performance, its results fluctuate greatly under the LDP environment.
 Its core normalization mechanism may be severely interfered by noise, causing its aggregation strategy to sometimes work and sometimes fail, and the training process is difficult to stabilize.

+3. **Appropriate noise intensity in LDP environment**: Based on the preset utility target, i.e., the maximum accuracy loss is less than 0.01, the FedAvg and FedProx algorithms use laplace_noise_scale of 0.05, 0.06, 0.07, 0.08, and the FedNova algorithm uses laplace_noise_scale of 0.05 and 0.06.

-3. **Final conclusion**: This series of experiments shows that when designing privacy protection mechanisms for federated learning systems, **federated learning algorithms and privacy technologies cannot be viewed in isolation**.
+4. **Final conclusion**: This series of experiments shows that when designing privacy protection mechanisms for federated learning systems, **federated learning algorithms and privacy technologies cannot be viewed in isolation**.

    Although `FedProx` and `FedNova` have theoretical advantages in processing non-IID data and have been verified in benchmarks, the most basic **`FedAvg` algorithm showed the best "privacy-utility" balance in this experiment**.
 Its simple aggregation strategy is more robust in the face of random noise, and its performance decay is more gradual.

    Therefore, for applications that need to deploy local differential privacy in a highly non-IID environment, `FedAvg` may be a more reliable baseline choice due to its simplicity and robustness to noise.
 This provides important inspiration for future research on how to design federated learning algorithms that are more compatible with differential privacy.

+### 4\.
+In-depth case analysis: SCAFFOLD training instability and noise regularization effect

+In the preliminary experiment of the `SCAFFOLD` algorithm, we observed an abnormal phenomenon: when the learning rate was set to `0.01`, the noise-free benchmark experiment stopped early at the 123rd round due to the extremely unstable training process, and the highest accuracy was only **80.07%**.
+However, the control group with LDP noise (intensity 0.05) had a very stable training process and finally achieved a high accuracy of **97.74%**]. **This result of "adding noise is better" violates the conventional understanding of differential privacy. **

+Based on this, I hypothesized that **the `SCAFFOLD` algorithm is highly sensitive to learning rate in a highly non-IID environment, and LDP noise may have an unexpected regularization effect in unstable training. **

+To verify this hypothesis, I designed a supplementary experiment to reduce the learning rate to `0.005` and re-run it.
+The experimental results perfectly confirmed our conjecture:

+* **New stable baseline**: At `lr=0.005`, the noise-free baseline experiment became very stable and successfully converged to the highest accuracy of **96.96%**.

+* **Real trade-off**: On this stable baseline, the version with LDP noise (strength 0.05) achieved an accuracy of **96.12%**.

+**Final insight**: This case deeply reveals that differential privacy noise can play a role in stabilizing training in certain scenarios.
+At the same time, it also proves that when comparing algorithms, it is crucial to find the right hyperparameters for each algorithm to establish a "fair" baseline.